ramp4-pcar4/r4design/Design Proposal.md

 The modules that create panels will be able to specify min and/or max width of any panel; a panel can be also maximized to take up all space in the instance container (sort of like a large pop-up dialog).

 The half-grid of the current RAMP implementation won't be possible anymore.
-However, a grid can have the max width set to 50% of the conatiner creating a horizontal half-grid (when other panels are closed).
+However, a grid can have the max width set to 50% of the container creating a horizontal half-grid (when other panels are closed).

 ![](https://i.imgur.com/swEcib5.png)